Dolphin Tale 2: Production

 Unlike the first film, the sequel was not filmed in native 3D.
 Filming began on October 7, 2013, at Clearwater Marine Aquarium in Clearwater, Florida.

 According to Clearwater Marine Aquarium CEO, David Yates, filming ended on January 22, 2014.
 It was released on September 12, 2014.

 Marketing

 The film's first teaser trailer was released on April 11, 2014, attached with theatrical screenings of Rio 2.
 A second trailer was released on June 13, attached with How to Train Your Dragon 2.

 Reception

 Critical reception

-Dolphin Tale 2 received generally mixed to positive reviews from critics.
-On Rotten Tomatoes, the film has a rating of 67%, based on 79 reviews, with an average rating of 5.9/10; the consensus states: "Much like its predecessor, Dolphin Tale 2 offers animal antics and sweet, old-fashioned drama that the whole family can enjoy."
-On Metacritic, the film has a rating of 58 out of 100, based on 27 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the film has a rating of 66%, based on 86 reviews, with an average rating of 5.9/10; the consensus states: "Much like its predecessor, Dolphin Tale 2 offers animal antics and sweet, old-fashioned drama that the whole family can enjoy."
+On Metacritic, the film has a rating of 58 out of 100, based on 27 critics, indicating "mixed or average" reviews.